Moving to Fayetteville NC: Complete Guide

 Rental Market

-- Average rent: $1,200-$1,500 for 2-bedroom
+- Average rent: current market rates for 2-bedroom

 - Apartments available in all price ranges

-- Military housing available at Fort Liberty
+- Military housing available at Fort Bragg (Fort Liberty)

 Home Buying

-- Median home price: ~$225,000
+- Median home price: ~current market rates

 - Affordable compared to national averages